Orbital Chern Insulator at $\nu=-2$ in Twisted MoTe$_{2}$

 Despite the prevailing notion that a net spin magnetization is essential for the emergence of QAH, it has been shown that the phenomenon can also be realized in collinear antiferromagnets without net spin magnetization~\cite{jiang_antiferromagnetic_2018, dai_quantum_2022, guo_quantum_2023}.
 In particular, a Hartree-Fock mean field calculation of the Kane-Mele Hubbard model has found a QAH phase at filling factor 2~\cite{jiang_antiferromagnetic_2018} under an inversion-breaking ionic potential, which is an out-of-plane N\'{e}el antiferromagnet with zero total magnetization.
-This type of QAH state is reminiscent of the anomalous Hall effect in metallic antiferromagnets where the absence of combined time reversal and space inversion symmetry leads to spin splitting in Bloch bands~\cite{smejkal_beyond_2022, smejkal_emerging_2022, mazin_editorial_2022, smejkal_anomalous_2022}.
-A new term, altermagnet~\cite{smejkal_beyond_2022, smejkal_emerging_2022, mazin_editorial_2022, smejkal_anomalous_2022}, has been coined to describe such alternating spin polarization in both real-space crystal structure and momentum-space electronic structure~\cite{feng_anomalous_2022, gonzalez_betancourt_spontaneous_2023}.
+This type of QAH state is reminiscent of the anomalous Hall effect in metallic antiferromagnets where the absence of combined time reversal and space inversion symmetry leads to spin splitting in Bloch bands~\cite{hayami_momentum-dependent_2019,shao2021spin,smejkal_beyond_2022, smejkal_emerging_2022, mazin_editorial_2022, smejkal_anomalous_2022, feng_anomalous_2022, gonzalez_betancourt_spontaneous_2023}.
 QAH effect in such phase may potentially integrate topological electronics with antiferromagnetic spintronics.
 However, there always exist two degenerate QAH states with opposite N\'{e}el order and Chern number, which are difficult to distinguish from the fully compensated spin magnetization, and their domain structures also hinder the observation and utilization of QAH.
 Alternatively, QAH can also be associated with magnetization of purely orbital nature, as indicated by the St{\v{r}}eda formula~\cite{streda_theory_1982} between orbital magnetization and Chern number~\cite{zhu_voltage-controlled_2020}.
 Such orbital Chern insulator has been observed recently in magic angle twisted bilayer graphene~\cite{sharpe_emergent_2019, serlin_intrinsic_2020, polshyn_electrical_2020}, whereas at modest magnetic field evidence of the fractional Chern insulator has also been reported~\cite{xie_fractional_2021}.